Joystream/joystream/README.md

 All releases have the following branding materials, which should be summarised in a markdown _Branding Document_:

 - **Name:** Our current naming system is important historical ancient cities in the development of new political systems.
-It's still not clear if we will just stick to ancient cities, or move forward in time also (TBD).
+It's still not clear if we will just stick to ancient cities, or if we will also move forward in time (TBD).
 - **Naming Rationale:** A brief 40-150 word text about the significance of this city in our context.
-- **Goal:** A brief 100-200 word text about what technical and community goals we are trying to achieve.
+- **Goal:** A brief 100-200 word text about the technical and community goals we are trying to achieve.
 - **Logomark:** Illustrated logomark corresponding to name.

 ### Testnet Directory